feratholberton/holbertonschool-hbnb/README.md

 ## The Facade Pattern

-- The Facade Pattern provides a simplified and unified interface
+- The Facade Pattern provides a simplified and unified interface (While we work in tasks 0, 1 and 3, the API will be our interface)
 - The Presentation Layer talks only to the Facade.
 - The Facade delegates work to the Business Logic Layer.